 History of bioplastics

-Historically, the plastic raw materials used industrially by man were of natural origin.
+Historically, the very first plastic materials used industrially by man were of natural origin.

 Before mastering monomers obtained from refining oil, starting from the 1930s, several objects used in daily life were manufactured using biobased polymers.